 When I walked out of Great Clips, I had less hair than less than half of my family.
 Mom, dad, brothers, aunts, uncle, and friends said it was way cute.
 The problem was, I didn’t agree.

 Like when I first got my hair cut, I doubted that this one looked nice.
 It wasn’t exactly like I wanted it.
 It was shorter than I had wanted.
 My hair popped up in places I wanted it to stay down and hung down in places I wanted it to have volume and oomph.

 As the days passed, I found that I could wear these headbands I hadn’t worn all year.
 I could pop on a hat for when I can’t even.
 I was starting to like my pixie.

-Now that I’ve had my pixie for a couple of days, I like it bunches.
+Now that I’ve had my pixie for a while, I like it bunches.
 Some days I don’t have to do anything.
 Other days I can throw on the popular flower headband and be done.
 I don’t have to untangle knots.
 No sweaty hair matted to my neck.
 The pixie cut is my favorite cut I’ve had so far.
 I made the chop now, and I won’t be going long for a while.

 Have you made the chop?
 Please feel free to share with me your experience.
 Whether it was a disappointment or fabulous experience, I want to hear from you.

 Thinking about making the chop?
 Tell me what your thinking.
 I’d love to send you some reference photos and charts.